svikashk/docs/help/utilities/color.md

 ---

-All the colors used in Just the Docs have been systematized into a series of variables that have been extended to both font color and background color utility classes.
+All the colors used in Docs have been systematized into a series of variables that have been extended to both font color and background color utility classes.

 ## Light Greys